skhairunnesa/SoftwareEngineeringClass/README.md

 ============

 Paragraphs are separated by a blank line.
 This is the new-feature branch.
-Can we simulate a merge conflict?

 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like: